apisearch-io/docs/src/content/api-reference/model.md

 }
 ```

-## ImmutableConfig
+## Config

-This configuration is used when a new index instance is created.
-Is called
+This configuration is used when a new index instance is created or is configured
-immutable because cannot be changed after this index creation.
+after its creation.

 ```
 {